Tiffany Monique: Solo career

 Following the I Am...Sasha Fierce Tour, Monique began her career as a solo recording artist.
 She released the EP Nemesis" in June 2010, which featured five songs written by her and produced by her then friend and producer, Kwiz.
 In July of that same year, Monique released her first music video, "Nemesis", via YouTube and social media.
 She released her second single and video, "Anytime", the following year.

 Tiffany underwent a dramatic brand overhaul following the release of her debut EP, including an almost 100-lb weight loss.
 She became a spokespoerson for Sparkpeople and was also featured in the book Beyond Sugar Shock by Connie Bennett, which focused on persons who experienced improved health and fitness after conquering sugar addiction.

 In March 2016, in celebration of her 1-year cancer treatment anniversary, Monique released "Braving The Storm", with proceeds from the song being donated to the American Cancer Society.
 In September 2016, Tiffany's husband, producer/composer Kwiz, released a socially-charged album entitled Blacklight Chronicles, which featured Monique on two of its best performing songs: "Pushin' On" and "After Amen".

 In 2019, Monique's song "Nemesis", from her debut EP of the same title, regained success after being featured by the NBA during a James Harden highlight reel in March.

 Personal life

 Tiffany has one son, Jordan, from her first marriage.
 She is currently married to music producer Kevin "Kwiz" Ryan.
-She is also a along time esophageal cancer survivor, after being diagnosed and treated in 2015.
+She is also a long-time esophageal cancer survivor, after being diagnosed and treated in 2015.

 Tiffany is a member of Alpha Kappa Alpha sorority.